zbeislerOSI/OCS-Docs/Documentation/Metadata/Metadata_Rules_Overview.md

 After you save the rule, it assigns the defined metadata to every stream matching the pattern defined in your rule.
 Changes and deletions of existing metadata rules may cascade through to all affected streams.
 A change in the metadata rule definition can result in the rule capturing a different set of streams.
 When deleting a rule, you have the option of keeping or deleting assigned metadata from all streams captured by the rule.

 ## Metadata Rules Documentation
 OCS Metadata rules enable you to define and create metadata, which OCS assigns to objects that meet the criteria you specify.
-Metadata rules help users define patterns in their stream names, using the delimited parts of the selected stream name, to quickly extract valuable information as more streams are added.
+Metadata rules help users define patterns in their stream names, using delimited parts of the selected stream name, to quickly extract valuable information as more streams are added.

-You begin by selecting an existing stream name in the OCS Portal, and observing its delimited parts.
+You begin by selecting an existing stream name in the OCS Portal, and observing the delimited parts of  the stream name.
 Name parts can be “delimited,” or separated, by any non-alphanumeric character placed within the name, typically to separate meaningful sections of the name.

 An example stream name follows: